-Students are promoted based on the number of years they have attended high school; however, if they have not earned sufficient credits, they may not be on track to graduate.
+Student promotion is based on the number of years they have attended high school; however, if they have not earned sufficient credits, they may not be on track to graduate.
 Progress towards graduation can be reviewed on students' PowerSchool accounts.
 Recommended minimum credit designations to stay on track for graduation are listed below: